Some new cases of Zilber-Pink in $Y(1)^3$: Relations for elliptic schemes

 \section{Relations for elliptic schemes}

-In this section, we construct $v$-adic relations between the G-functions associated with elliptic schemes having isogenous fibres over a fixed base point.
-In Section \ref{sec:pairs}, we consider a pair of elliptic schemes.
-In Section \ref{sec:triples}, we introduce a third elliptic scheme, in order to obtain a single relation for all places of good ordinary reduction of the fixed fibres.
+Let $\cE_1, \cE_2$ be elliptic schemes over the same curve~$C$ having isogenous fibres at some base point~$s_0$.
+In this section, we construct $v$-adic relations between the G-functions associated with~$\cE_1,\cE_2$ (over the same curve~$C$) at points $s \in C(\Qbar)$ for which the fibres are again isogenous.
+In Sections \ref{sec:pairs} and~\ref{proof:rel}, we consider a pair of elliptic schemes, as just described, and construct relations which are potentially different at each place~$v$.
+In Section \ref{sec:triples}, we introduce a third elliptic scheme, in order to obtain a relation independent of~$v$, valid at all places~$v$ of good ordinary reduction of the fibres over the base point.